-North Carolina does not allow self-solemnization.
-So, you will have to find an officiant to get you married.
+North Carolina does not allow self-solemnization unfortunately.
+So, you will have to find an officiant to get married.
 You can easily find a local officiant, or get one as a part of a wedding package.
 It’s even possible to get a close friend or family member to do it instead!
 To officiate a wedding, they simply need to get ordained.
 They can do this at any church.

 10. Hire a chef, or book a restaurant afterwards

 After your Asheville elopement, the two of you deserve some good food and rest!
 Rather than trying to home-cook a meal (you have the rest of your lives to do it together), it’s time to splurge a bit.
 You can hire a great local chef to come in and whip up an amazing meal.
 Alternatively, there are plenty of restaurants in Asheville to have dinner at!

 Many of our recommended venues offer their own lunch and dinner packages as well, saving you the trouble of making arrangements yourself.

 Finally, we’re at the big moment!
 If you have done all the steps so far, then you are ready to have the your Asheville elopement.
 Head out to your venue of choice at a good time of the day – we recommend Sunrise and Sunset, for both amazing photography opportunities and to avoid the crowds.
 Exchange your vows, and enjoy the beginning of your lives together.